pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 - It sets the new oscillator object with default settings, including a waveform type of `"sine"`, a frequency of `240` Hz, an amplitude of `0` (so it's silent)
 - Then it calls `osc.start()` which (if we look at the page) is how you start an oscillator playing
 - In the `mouseClicked()` function we see that clicking either turns the amplitude up or down
-- We also learn that the amplitude can take a second parameter that tells it to change to the target amiplitude __over time__ which is cool!
+- We also learn that the amplitude can take a second parameter that tells it to change to the target amplitude __over time__ which is cool!

 ---